peterchenyipu/OVERTHINK_public/README.md

 ### Coming Soon
-More scripts to run on DeepSeek and script for large scale experiments
+Scripts to run attack on DeepSeek and script for large scale experiments